-Placing customer testimonials, especially video reviews, will raise credibility with your potential buyers.
+Placing customer reviews, especially video reviews, will raise credibility with your potential buyers.
 Videos are regarded as “non-fake” and are more effective in reducing customer concerns.

-A study in the United States found out that 83% of consumers are more likely to purchase from a brand if it was recommended by family and friends.
+According to RefferalCandy, people pay 200% more attention to referrals made by friends than any other source.
 Placing reviews from people that match your buyer persona next to your product images is often very effective.

 Fast and easy navigation through multiple products in an online store is crucial if you don’t want to confuse your customer.
 Adding a search engine and a neatly compiled product catalog allows users to compare products simultaneously.
 Overall, it speeds up their search on your website.

-Adding a product search is a must-have for an ecommerce website.
-So, if your ecommerce store still has no search engines, it’s time to install them.
-Designing search options which include product images in the search bar may considerably increase your conversions.
-Here're some tips for it.
+Adding a product search is a must-have for an eCommerce website.
+So, if your eCommerce store still has no search engines, it’s time to either develop your own website search tool (and control everything - from the looks of search results to filters) or add a Google search tool (with limited customization options).
+Designing search options that include product images in the search bar may considerably increase your conversions.

-For an overview of product similarities and differences of less than 10 products, choose a table or blocks with the headings.
+To overview product similarities and differences of less than 10 products, choose a table or blocks with the headings.
 You could include bullet lists that are displayed on one page.
 To compare more than 10 products together, use a faceted search.
 Display the main characteristics of a product.

-The main disadvantage of shopping on the Internet is that potential customers can’t see the actual product.
-They can’t take it in their hands to make a decision.
+The main disadvantage of shopping on the Internet is that potential customers can’t touch and experience the actual product.
+They can’t take it into their hands to make a decision.
 You can improve convenience by creating category pages.
 Categories help to organize your content in a more user-friendly way.
 Thus, categories serve as an index for all pages based upon a particular subject.
 Additionally, you can design a product catalog with products that offer details about products featuring high-quality photos.

-Top-level pages of an ecommerce website often contain product grids that demonstrate product categories.
-So the catalog can be implemented as graphic sub-category tiles to guide potential customers.
+Top-level pages of an eCommerce website often contain product grids that demonstrate product categories.
+So the catalog can be implemented as graphic subcategory tiles to guide potential customers.
 It can make their search efforts relevant to their needs.
-Additionally, content blocks can be used to present a product catalog on a website as a mini-homepage that contains CTA and good imagery.
+Additionally, content blocks can present a product catalog on a website as a mini-homepage that contains CTA and good imagery.

-Another critical area on an ecommerce website is the purchase process.
-You can be more confident that a user liked the website once they reach the “place order” page.
+Another critical area on an eCommerce website is the purchase process.
+You can be more confident that users like the website once they reach the “place order” page.
 It’s vital not to scare a customer away with a confusing, complicated order form.

-A purchase is the result of a potential customer transitioning from having doubts to being certain.
+A purchase is the result of a potential customer transitioning from having doubts to being confident.
 It’s presenting your brand as crystal-clear and helpful to a customer.
-Attracting a potential customer and showing visually that you can solve their problem is the foundation of a successful ecommerce site structure.
+Attracting a potential customer and showing visually that you can solve their problem is the foundation of a successful eCommerce site structure.

 An online sales process is based on the quick introduction of your value proposition.
 It also includes designing an intuitive, simple process for placing an order.
-Your site should methodically take your client all the way to the shopping cart.
+Your site should methodically take your client to the shopping cart.

-This option can simplify the decision-making process if a user decides to come back to the products they liked.
+This option can simplify the decision-making process if a user decides to return to the products they liked.
 Additionally, it’s helpful to add a list of similar products on a product page to provide more freedom of choice.

 Navigation through products creates real pain for customers if there is no strict organization of the types of goods offered.